Your Uniform is Government Property !

 Here is a video by WO1 Burke from 5 Sqn that shows us How to Tie a Tie - Windsor Knot (3m22s)

-Dress Regulations, Badges and Order of Dress documents can be found below in the Attachments section.
+Dress Regulations, Badges and more can be found in the Attachments section below.